Product Name: Footmedix

 The full ingredients list is:

 So which of those ingredients can back up the promises the company makes?

 - Soybean Oil & Jojoba Oil: these may have anti inflammatory effects on the skin.
-They may also help the skin barrier repair.
+They may also help the skin barrier repair2.

-- Tea Tree Oil: can have antibacterial and antifungal effects.
+- Tea Tree Oil: can have antibacterial and antifungal effects4.

 - Clotrimazole: often used in over the counter creams to treat fungal infections.